philosophy-flow/stealth-startup-challenge/README.md

-# Aviator Health Challenge - AI Elder Care Companion
+# App Challenge - AI Elder Care Companion

 > An AI-powered system that makes daily check-in phone calls to elderly patients, helping families stay connected and monitor their loved ones' well-being.

 ## 🎯 Overview

-This project was built in 48 hours for the Aviator Health interview challenge.
-It's a complete elderly care system that combines AI voice technology with real phone calls to check on elderly patients daily.
+An elderly care system that combines AI voice technology with real phone calls to check on elderly patients daily.
 Family members get a dashboard to manage patients, trigger calls, and view detailed conversation logs.

 **The Problem**: Millions of elderly people live alone, and their families worry about their daily well-being but can't always call to check in.